wxlomo/IC-Layout-Synthesis/MAX-SAT/README.md

 For running the code, please:
 1) Change directory to the source folder.
 2) Type "make" to compile the code.
 The executable "maxsat" will be created.
-3) Type "./maxsat" followed by the path or name of the input file to run the code, such as "./maxsat 1".
-(No need to input the extension for .cnf files)
+3) Type "./maxsat" followed by the path or name of the input file to run the code, such as "./maxsat 1" (No need to input the extension for .cnf files).
+Type command "-w" then to run the solver in weighted MAX-SAT mode, otherwise it will treat all the clauses equally weighted.
-4) Press the buttons in the GUI to change the configuration of MAX-SAT:<br>
-   "Vanilla" - Unweighted MAX-SAT mode (Default) <br>
-   "Weighted" - Weighted MAX-SAT mode <br>
-5) Press the "Proceed" button to start finding the optimal solution.
-The tree will be generated, the red dots denote the pruned nodes, and the green dot denotes the best solution node.
+4) The graph will be generated automatically. the red dots denote the pruned nodes, and the green dot denotes the best solution node.
-6) Type "make clean" to get rid of the object and executable files.
+5) Type "make clean" to get rid of the object and executable files.

 <br><b>Input File Format:</b><br>